 TRUSTe was founded in 1997 and certifies companies who are in compliance with the requirements of their data confidentiality program.
 Among these are specific requirements regarding transparency and accountability of data collection and use.

 For both our North American and International customers, we have geographic redundancy in place.
 This means that we have multiple servers backing up your data in real time.
 We backup Users data from when they start using Clio.

 In the unlikely event of a server failure or loss, this means that your data will still be accessible to you.
 However, while we do have these measures in place, it is important, and often an ethical consideration, to retain local backups of your data.
 For information on how to retrieve your data from Clio for the purposes of a local backup, see the "Exports and Permissions" article.

-You also have the option of setting up a data escrow account to an Amazon S3 bucket, which is a more automated process.
+You also have the option of setting up an account to an Amazon S3 bucket, which is a more automated process.

 Login throttling is the feature by which a certain number of failed login attempts results in an automatic wait time before you can attempt logging in again.